Skip to content

 Leapfrog time stepping defined by the following fields

-• Δt_at_T31::Second: [OPTION] Time step in minutes for T31, scale linearly to trunc
+• Δt_at_T31::Any: [OPTION] Time step for T31, scale linearly to spectral resolution trunc

 Change the time step